Skip to content

 04

-Locate the coin mechanism terminals
+Locate the coin mechanism wires

 Take a photo before touching anythingThis is your reference if you ever need to reverse the install.